Comparing the 2026 Volkswagen Taos Ownership Costs to the Competition

 The Kona offers the lowest AWD entry price at $31,746 all-in before HST - approximately $3,171 less than the Taos AWD.
 However, the Taos delivers a more powerful turbocharged engine, a more spacious interior, and a stronger suite of standard features.

 The Honda HR-V offers the one competitor where the Taos holds a clear AWD price advantage - $829 less all-in with an AWD premium $300 lower than the HR-V's.
-The Taos AWD also delivers highly competitive fuel consumption at 8.4 L/100 km - only 0.1 L/100 km higher than the HR-V FWD - while offering the capability of full all-wheel drive.
+The Taos AWD also delivers highly competitive fuel consumption of 8.4 L/100 km - only 0.1 L/100 km higher than the HR-V FWD - while offering full all-wheel-drive capability.

 Experience the 2026 Taos at Volkswagen MidTown Toronto